oujbou/receipt_analyzer/README.md

 # Receipt Analyzer

-An intelligent receipt analysis system that uses OCR and LLMs to extract, categorize, and validate receipt information.
+An intelligent receipt analysis system that extracts, categorizes, and validates receipt information using OCR and LLM technologies.

 ## Features